 "Nick came in (the dugout) and said, 'I just really botched that one.
 It carried a lot further.'
 That's a player owning up to a mistake," Liddle said.

 Alcantara owned up, too, admitting to his blunder on the mound.
-For a team that hung World Series goals on the clubhouse door the first day of spring training, things haven't exactly gone according to plan.
+For a team that -- realistically or not -- slapped a picture of the World Series trophy on the door of the clubhouse the first day of spring training, things haven't exactly gone according to plan.
+Saturday night was just the latest reminder.

 "We're here to win, each and every game, every single night.
 It's like the door in spring training.
-It's all about playing for a championship," Liddle said.
+It's all about playing for a championship, preparing for a championship," Liddle said.
 "Some of the things we did tonight..."

 You know the word.